Mobile clinics in a crisis.

-One truck.
-The equivalent of a small health centre — for communities that have never seen a doctor.
-Here is what WHO brings into the field.
+One vehicle.
+The equivalent of a small health centre for communities that have nowhere else to go.
+Here is what it carries:

-Blood pressure monitors, stethoscopes, thermometers, glucose metres and basic diagnostic tools for clinical assessment in the field.
+Blood pressure monitors, stethoscopes and glucose meters for clinical assessment in the field.

-Sterile dressings, bandages, sutures, antiseptics and surgical gloves — for trauma care and injury management in the field.
+Dressings, sutures, antiseptics and surgical gloves for trauma care and injury management.

--Cold chain equipment, vaccines, syringes and safety disposal boxes — to maintain immunisation programmes in displacement settings.
+Cold chain equipment, vaccines, syringes and safe disposal boxes to maintain immunisation in displacement settings.

 WHO's Response

-In 2025, WHO installed 19 new modular primary health care clinics in Ukraine's most war-affected regions, bringing the total to 54 modular units installed since the start of the full-scale invasion.
-The clinics provide consultations, chronic disease management, vaccinations and access to medicines in communities where fixed facilities have been destroyed or are inaccessible.
-Source: WHO HEA 2026.
+In 2025, WHO installed 19 new modular clinics in Ukraine’s most war-affected regions, bringing the total to 54 since the invasion began.
+They provide consultations, vaccinations and medicines in communities where fixed facilities no longer exist.

 In Ma'arrat An Nu'man, where 90% of the city's infrastructure remains damaged, the WHO-supported primary health centre reopened in May 2025.
 In its first week alone, the centre delivered over 1,800 consultations, managed 600 emergency cases and supported more than 300 women in the maternity unit.
 Source: WHO HEA 2026.